F.A.T

 Lindsay Howard is the 2012-2013 Curatorial Fellow at Eyebeam as well as the Curatorial Director of 319 Scholes, a non-profit exhibition space in Brooklyn dedicated to promoting work at the intersection of art and technology.
 Her work uses experimental curatorial models to reflect what she sees as an essential shift in contemporary culture, specifically a growing interest in collaborative creativity, open source philosophy, and unlimited access to information.
 She has been following F.A.T.
 Lab's projects for years, but became interested in working with them when they “occupied” her blog (along with hundreds of others) in 2011.

-The contents of the site are all in the public domain.
+The expressions published in this site are all in the public domain.
 You may enjoy, use, modify, snipe about and republish all F.A.T. media and technologies as you see fit.

 • Twitter